storj/docs/Libuplink-Walkthrough.md

 In this example:
 * `myAccessGrant` will be the Access Grant generated on the satellite
 * `myBucket` will be an example bucket
-* `myUploadKey` will take the object's key (this is the unique identifier of the object in the bucket)
+* `myObjectKey` will take the object's key (this is the unique identifier of the object in the bucket)
 * `myData` will be the data that you are uploading

 Write: